cryptopunkscc/portal/user.md

 ## Installing Portal

-To install **Portal Environment** obtain a [copy](https://github.com/cryptopunkscc/portal/releases) of `portal-installer`, and execute it from the command line:
+To install **Portal Environment** obtain a [copy](https://github.com/cryptopunkscc/portal/releases) of `install-portal-to-astral`, and execute it from the command line:

 #### Linux

 ```
-./portal-installer
+./install-portal-to-astral
 ```

 Make sure you have the following line in your `$PATH`: